Ecological genetics

 Ecological genetics is the study of genetics in natural populations.
-Traits in a population can be observed and quantified to represent a species adapting to a changing environment.
+It combines ecology, evolution, and genetics to understand the processes behind adaptation.
+It is virtually synonymous with the field of molecular ecology.

 This contrasts with classical genetics, which works mostly on crosses between laboratory strains, and DNA sequence analysis, which studies genes at the molecular level.

-Research in this field is on traits of ecological significance—that is, traits related to fitness, which affect an organism's survival and reproduction.
-Examples might be: flowering time, drought tolerance, polymorphism, mimicry, and avoidance of attacks by predators.
+Research in this field is on traits of ecological significance—traits that affect an organism's fitness, or its ability to survive and reproduce.
+Examples of such traits include flowering time, drought tolerance, polymorphism, mimicry, and avoidance of attacks by predators.

-Ecological genetics is an especially useful tool when studying endangered species.
-Meta-barcoding and eDNA are used to examine the biodiversity of species in an ecosystem.

 Research usually involves a mixture of field and laboratory studies.
 Samples of natural populations may be taken back to the laboratory for their genetic variation to be analyzed.
 Changes in the populations at different times and places will be noted, and the pattern of mortality in these populations will be studied.
-Research is often done on insects and other organisms such as microbial communities, that have short generation times.
+Research is often done on organisms that have short generation times, such as insects and microbial communities.

 History

 Although work on natural populations had been done previously, it is acknowledged that the field was founded by the English biologist E.B.
 Ford (1901–1988) in the early 20th century.
-Ford was taught genetics at Oxford University by Julian Huxley, and started research on the genetics of natural populations in 1924.
-Ford also had a long working relationship with R.A.
-Fisher.
-By the time Ford had developed his formal definition of genetic polymorphism, Fisher had got accustomed to high natural selection values in nature.
-This was one of the main outcomes of research on natural populations.
-Ford's magnum opus was Ecological genetics, which ran to four editions and was widely influential.
+Ford started research on the genetics of natural populations in 1924 and worked extensively to develop his formal definition of genetic polymorphism.
+Ford's magnum opus was Ecological Genetics, which ran to four editions and was widely influential.

-Other notable ecological geneticists would include Theodosius Dobzhansky who worked on chromosome polymorphism in fruit flies.
-As a young researcher in Russia, Dobzhansky had been influenced by Sergei Chetverikov, who also deserves to be remembered as a founder of genetics in the field, though his significance was not appreciated until much later.
-Dobzhansky and colleagues carried out studies on natural populations of Drosophila species in western USA and Mexico over many years.
+Other notable ecological geneticists include R. A. Fisher and Theodosius Dobzhansky.
+Fisher helped form what is known as the modern synthesis of ecology, by mathematically merging the ideas of Darwin and Mendel.
+Dobzhansky worked on chromosome polymorphism in fruit flies.
+He and his colleagues carried out studies on natural populations of Drosophila species in western USA and Mexico over many years.

 Philip Sheppard, Cyril Clarke, Bernard Kettlewell and A.J.
 Cain were all strongly influenced by Ford; their careers date from the post World War II era.
-Collectively, their work on lepidoptera, and on human blood groups, established the field, and threw light on selection in natural populations where its role had been once doubted.
+Collectively, their work on lepidoptera and on human blood groups established the field and threw light on selection in natural populations, where its role had been once doubted.

-Work of this kind needs long-term funding, as well as grounding in both ecology and genetics.
-These are both difficult requirements.
-Research projects can last longer than a researcher's career; for instance, research into mimicry started 150 years ago, and is still going strongly.
-Funding of this type of research is still rather erratic, but at least the value of working with natural populations in the field cannot now be doubted.
+Research

+Inheritance and Natural Selection

+Ecological genetics is closely tied to the concept of natural selection.
+Many classical ecology works have employed aspects of ecological genetics, investigating how inheritance and the environment affect individuals.

+Ecological genetics further explores how inherited genetic variation influences an organism's ability to survive and reproduce in specific environments.
+Natural selection favours traits that enhance fitness, while other evolutionary forces, including mutations, gene flow, and genetic drift can play crucial roles in shaping the genetic makeup of populations.
+These interactions can drive local adaptation and evolutionary change.
+Earlier discussions questioned whether random mutation alone could account for the complexity observed in genetic sequences.
+While this remains a point of theoretical interest, molecular tools in modern ecological genetics have enabled researchers to identify genetic variants under selection in natural populations.